cjnaz/cjnfuncs/configman.md

 - **Logging level control** - Optional `LogLevel` in the primary config file will set the logging level after the config file has been loaded.
-If LogLevel is not specified in the primary config file, then the logging level is set to the Python default logging level, 30/WARNING.
+If LogLevel is not specified in the primary config file, then the logging level is left unchanged (the Python default logging level, 30/WARNING).
   The tool script code may also manually/explicitly set the logging level _after the initial `loadconifig()` call_ and this value will be retained over later calls to loadconfig, thus allowing for a command line `--verbose` switch feature.
 Note that logging done _within_ loadconfig() code is always done at the `ldcfg_ll` level.